 Python represents strings, i.e. a sequence of characters, using the immutable str type.
-In Python, all objects have two output forms: while string forms are designed to be human-readable, representational forms are designed to produce an output that if fed to a Python interpreter, reproduces the represented object.
-In the future, when we write our own classes, it will be important to defined the string representation of our our objects.
+In Python, every object has two output forms: while string forms are designed to be human-readable, representational forms are designed to produce an output that if fed to a Python interpreter, reproduces the represented object.
+When we write classes in Python, it is important to define their string representation.